 - Moving Expenses for Academic Employees: moving to a new residence

 Leave of Absence Information

-Faculty are expected to be on campus from the beginning of the Fall Quarter through the end of the Spring Quarter, and may not be absent for any period of time during the academic year without prior permission.
+As per UCSD Policy, faculty are expected to be on campus from the beginning of the Fall Quarter through the end of the Spring Quarter, and may not be absent for any period of time during the academic year without prior permission.
 Faculty absent from duties without formal approval may be considered as having abandoned their posts.

 Please ask your Academic Personnel Coordinator for specific information regarding childbearing, military service, FMLA, government service, etc.

 - Approval can take up to several months